samuelboland/Hyperfixations/_posts/2022-03-04-improve-js-site-lighthouse-score-part-2-bundle-size.md

 ## Assessing Lighthouse Score Improvement

-The changes above yielded a Lighthouse score of 92 for performance.
+The changes above yielded a Lighthouse score of 97 for performance.
 As a reminder, the previous score was 66.

 There is still room for improvement.
-It suggests to "reduce initial server response time," along with additional unused JS reduction.
+It suggests additional reduction of unused JS, and even thinks that I can save 123kb out of 179kb.
+I wonder how it figures that.
+I'll look into this more later.

 However, this improvement is enough for now.

 I intend to introduce pagination to this page in the near future, which will likely involve additional changes to my score.